 Equipotential Lines in a Constant Field

-In a conducting plate like in a capacitor, the electric field lines are perpendicular to the plates and the equipotential lines are parallel to the plates.
+In a conducting plate-like in a capacitor, the electric field lines are perpendicular to the plates and the equipotential lines are parallel to the plates.

-The illustration below shows the electric field of a positive point charge.The electric field is fixed away from the charge and potentialis positive at any set distance from the charge.
+The illustration below shows the electric field of a positive point charge.The electric field is fixed away from the charge and potential is positive at any set distance from the charge.
 If the charge moves in the direction of the electric field it will move towards the lower values of potential.

 The illustration below shows the electric field of a point negative charge.

 Limited distance is negative at any point from the charge.
 If the charge moves toward the direction of the electric field and in the direction of decreasing U thus, becoming move negative.
 If a charge moves in the direction opposite to electric field, the increasing value of V thus, become less negative.
-Hence, the moving with the direction of electric field means moving in the direction of decreasing V and moving against the direction of electric field means moving in the direction of increasing V. Therefore, potential difference canbe expressed in terms of electric field as:

-where Er is the component of electric field along the direction of dv/dr is known as the potential gradient and the negative sign infers that electric field acts in a direction of decrease of potential.
+Electric field (E) as a function of potential can be expressed as where Er is the component of electric field along the direction of dv/dr is known as the potential gradient and the negative sign infers that electric field acts in a direction of decrease of potential.